josbraden/eddb2mysql/README.md

 ## New Database Setup

-1. Download the data dump files: run getall.sh to automatically download and convert the data files from JSON to CSV
-2. Run the rebuild.sql script against the database to use, e.g:
+To set up the database, run rebuild.sh.
+This script downloads the data files from eddb.io and edsm.net and runs the rebuild.sql script to populate the db.
+For the script to automatically connect to MySQL, put your connection info in mysqlinfo.txt, see mysqlinfo-example.txt for more information.

+If you opt to not use mysqlinfo.txt, run rebuild.sh to download the data files, then run the rebuild script against your database manually, e.g:

 `mysql -u root -p ed < rebuild.sql`

 ## Update Existing Database

-1. Run getupdate.sh to fetch recently changed systems, bodies, and market listings
-2. Run update.sql against the existing database

 Recently changed systems and bodies are update once a week on EDDB and EDSM.
-The listings table saw ~10% change the first week of October 2018.
+To update an existing database, run updateweekly.sh.
+This script update the listings table as well as the bodies and systems tables.

 Currently the update script doesn't check to see if, for example, a new allegiance has been formed.
 In the case of something in the auxiliary tables get added/removed/modified, the easiest recourse is to rebuild the database.
 Since the DB is pretty small it hopefully isn't that big a deal.